My Story – How Eye Exercises Improved My Eyesight

 How I Became Nearsighted

-When I was 10 years old, my mother took me for a routine eye test and that’s when I was diagnosed as being nearsighted.
+When I was 13 years old I started having difficulty seeing what my teacher wrote on the blackboard in school.
+My mother took me for an eye exam and I was diagnosed as being nearsighted.

 I didn’t know it a the time, but wearing glasses did nothing to improve my natural vision.
 They were a crutch – an artificial fix.